Product features vs benefits: Which ones are better? And what about bullets?

 Like mentioned earlier, bullets need to provide quick bits of information that your readers need to retrieve relatively fast.

-Moreover, your bullet points are typically one to two liners that are punchy and grab your attention kind of bullets.
+Moreover, your bullet points can be one - two liners that are punchy and grab your attention kind of bullets.
 They need to leave your leads and potential customers extremely curious about what it is you have to offer.
-You want to leave your customers curious to help you land the sale.
+You want to leave your customers curious.
+This will help you land the sale.

 I also said they can be used to list out features, but they're not your punchy, grab your attention kind of bullets when done that way.